Tortola is a British Virgin Island east of Puerto Rico

 The Island Bus Trip

-There is a circular route up into the mountains round and down the other side, this has become the standard tour you saw above.
+You will pass the dolphin pen but won’t stop with enough time to swim with them, that is a separate tour (below).
+There is just one circular route up into the mountains round and down the other side, this has become the standard tour you saw above.
 We went with Kitty as you have seen.
 The drivers are merry.
 If you wish to be merrier, then look for the Reggae Rum Bus.
-The tour does not stop at Bombas Shack, that seems an overnight party place, but it does stop at the islands only working Rum Distillery which is a very small affair
+The tour does not stop at Bombas Shack, that seems an overnight party place, but it does stop at the islands only working Rum Distillery which is a very small affair.

 The shops on the way back to the ship are colourful, and have the usual tourist items.
 It is not a shopping paradise.